Film and Television (BFA)

 Furthermore, non-curricular/independent projects are not eligible for any student film festivals, including the Sight & Sound Showcase, New Visions New Voices, Fusion Film Festival, or the First Run Film Festival.
 They are not eligible for Student Academy Award consideration, BAFTA Student Awards, or any festival or institution that requires school verification.

-Undergraduate Film and Television majors are given priority in FMTV-UT coursework.
-Please visit this page for our policies and procedures for enrollment in FMTV-UT courses as a non-Film and Television major.
+Undergraduate Film and Television majors are given priority in all FMTV-UT coursework.
+Some FMTV-UT courses are not available to non-major students under any circumstances, including all Core Production courses at the Intermediate and Advanced levels.
+Please visit this page for our policies, procedures, and the current Open Access List for enrollment in FMTV-UT courses as a non-Film and Television major.

 NYU Policies